Teddy Bear Toss Set for November 30

 Charlotte Checkers News Release

 Fans are encouraged to bring new stuffed animals without breakable components to throw onto the ice following the Checkers' first goal.
-The Checkers and Novant Health will then donate the stuffed animals to several local nonprofit organizations including Baby Bundles, Alexander Youth Network, Alliance Center For Education, Giving Tree Charity, Bright Blessings, HugaRoo.com and CMPD Bears Behind the Badge.
+The Checkers and Novant Health will then donate the stuffed animals to several local nonprofit organizations including Baby Bundles, Alexander Youth Network, Alliance Center For Education, Giving Tree Charity and Bright Blessings.

 In each of the 19 seasons that they have held a Teddy Bear Toss, the Checkers collect thousands of stuffed animals for children in our community.